"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 MARC J. SPEARS

-When Marc J. Spears was in seventh grade, he set a goal to become a respected sports reporter.
+When Marc J. Spears was in seventh grade, he set a goal to become a respected national sports reporter.
 In this SJSU Journalism School Hearst Award video tribute, national sports figures, family and media colleagues celebrate Marc's skills and determination to see

 his dream come true!